Wilfrid Laurier University: Academics

 According to Maclean's, "Standout Programs" at Laurier in 2017–2018 included business administration, game design and development, and law and arts (BA from Laurier and a law degree from the University of Sussex in the U.K. in six years).

-Laurier was the headquarters of the Academic Council of the United Nations System, the goal of which is to strengthen the study of international organizations and to create strong ties between the academic community and diplomats within international organizations.

 The Balsillie School of International Affairs, opened in uptown Waterloo in 2008, is a partnership between Laurier, the University of Waterloo, and the Centre for International Governance Innovation.
 The Balsillie School offers three programs: a masters in arts in global governance, a masters in international public policy and a PhD program in global governance.

 Cooperative education

 Laurier has the oldest business cooperative education ("co-op") program in English-speaking Canada and the largest business co-op program in Canada.
 Students are able to enjoy co-op opportunities with dozens of companies, including KPMG, Ernst and Young, PepsiCo, Scotiabank, Unilever, and Manulife Financial.

 Laurier Library

 As of the 2014–2015 annual report, the Laurier Library holds 1 million print volumes, 312,000 electronic books, 68,000 electronic journals, and 280 databases, thousands of media titles (about 5,000 including streaming and DVDs).
 In addition, the library is a member of the tri-university "group of libraries" (University of Waterloo, University of Guelph, Wilfrid Laurier University), through which access to a combined information collection in excess of seven million print items is available.

 There are three physical locations for the library: the Waterloo campus' primary library (on the west end of the campus, housing the majority of the collection and the majority of the librarians and staff), the Brantford campus' digital library and learning commons space (in Grand River Hall, which includes offices for the librarians on that campus) and the collection space in the Brantford Public Library (on the first and second floors), and the Social Work Library in Kitchener.

-The library, in conjunction with Wilfrid Laurier University Press, hosts "Scholars Commons @ Laurier," an institutional repository that aims to support open scholarly communication, collaboration, and lasting visibility and recognition for Laurier scholarship.
-It houses faculty scholarship, theses, dissertations, online journals, and an archival collection of The Cord dating back to 1926.
+The library hosts an institutional repository devoted to Laurier scholarship.
+It houses faculty scholarship, theses, dissertations, online journals, and an archival collection of The Cord dating to 1926.